itsaivivek/Vdrop/README.md

 # Vdrop - Your Personal Cloud Storage

-Vdrop is a simple full-stack web app that works like **Google Drive**.
+**Vdrop** is a full-stack web app that works like a simple Google Drive.
-You can sign up, log in, upload files, download them, see how much storage you used, and check your most recent upload time.
+You can sign up, log in safely, upload files, download them, see your total storage used, and check when you last uploaded something.

-It is built for learning and personal use.
+Files are stored securely in **Appwrite** (switched from Firebase), while user data and file info live in **MongoDB**.
+Built with Express + EJS for easy learning.

 <p align="center">
   <img src="./img/Screenshot%202026-03-11%20at%2020-11-32%20Vdrop.png" width="40%" />